Hrithik373/LLM_QABot/README.md

+This repository is licensed under the MIT License. © 2026 Hrithik Ghosh.

 A simple chatbot made using LLM from open source Open AI and Google flan model will be deployed in steamlit dashboard soon

 Requirements -